crcn-archive/mojo-docs/articles/syntax/1. core/application/article.md

-Application is what initializes, and bootstraps your application.

-### API
+[mojo-application](https://github.com/classdojo/mojo-application) is your main entry point.
+It's not very complex - just some glue to help bootstrap your application.

 #### application.use(plugin)